-- 6. Existing uses of the property, including location of all existing structures.
-Label all structures to remain on the property after platting. - 7.
-Identify the size and location of existing sewers, water mains, culverts, drain pipes, gas, electric, and other utility lines within the site, and in the adjoining streets and property. - 8.
-Zoning on and adjacent to the tract. - 9.
-Existing uses to remain on the adjoining property and their scaled location. - 10.
-The location of any existing bicycle or pedestrian ways. - 11.
-The location of adjacent transit stops.
+6. Existing uses of the property, including location of all existing structures.
+Label all structures to remain on the property after platting.

+- Identify the size and location of existing sewers, water mains, culverts, drain pipes, gas, electric, and other utility lines within the site, and in the adjoining streets and property. - 8.
+Zoning on and adjacent to the tract.